-In Section 11.1, we discuss non-sampling error, which tend to persist even if the sample size gets larger and larger.
+In Section 11.1, we discuss non-sampling error, which tends to persist even if the sample size gets larger and larger.
 We then discuss one common non-sampling error: nonresponse.
 To address this problem, we discuss how to use double sampling to adjust for non-response in the form of callbacks.
 Then an example is given to illustrate how to compute the estimate and the estimated variance of the estimate.
-In addition, we provide the formula for selecting the optimal number for call back.
+In addition, we provide the formula for selecting the optimal number for a callback.
 In the last part of section 11.1, we discuss how to design surveys to reduce non-response.

-In Sections 11.2, the technique of interpenetrating subsample is discussed.
+In Section 11.2, the technique of interpenetrating subsample is discussed.
 An example is used to show this technique which takes into consideration the interviewer effect.